 The Product Developers

 Our technology team has been spending an enormous amount of time on the feature enhancements for our patient relationship management tool.
-As of this week, they have released an adaptation for our clients using the NexTech practice management system for fully integrated virtual consultations to be done through the NexTech system and Red Spot.
+As of this week, they have released an adaptation for our clients using the NexTech practice management system for fully integrated virtual consultations to be done through the NexTech system and RSI.

 We will be rolling out those feature enhancements to our other practice management partners over the next week or two.